 It does seem that the service is doubling down on adult animation specifically, but with varying degrees of success.

 Few shows have garnered quite as much controversy as 2023’s Scooby-Doo reboot, Velma.
 Reimagined as a super-edgy, gorey adult comedy, somehow the show managed to anger so many people that it has an abysmal audience score of only six percent.

 It’s not all bad, though.
 The character designs and animation are solid, and the concept is pretty good too.
 There’s clearly an attempt to turn Velma and Daphne into the new Harley Quinn and Poison Ivy.
 It’s even zeroing in on that Riverdale-y melodrama.
 The problem is that even Riverdale was not very fun to watch in its first season.

-Velma season 1 is now available to stream on HBO Max.
+Velma season 1 premiered on January 12.
+It is currently streaming on Max.

 Clone High | Science fiction, sitcom

 The age of 00s nostalgia is officially upon us.
 Clone High is a cult favorite TV show from 2002 that only ran for one season on MTV, but gained new popularity years later through, of course, the power of memes.

 Clone High was already doing the themed high school thing years before Monster High and Rainbow High.
 Although instead of monsters or personified colors, the students of Clone High are clones of famous figures throughout history.
 If you’ve ever wanted to watch Cleopatra, JFK, and Joan of Arc embroiled in teen drama, this is your lucky day.